 Juice basically meant connections: if you had juice, you had some connections, and if you had no juice, you had little to no love during your time locked down.

-The thing is though, my juice was paltry compared to the love some of the other folks got at Central.
+The thing though, was that my juice was paltry compared to the love some of the other folks got at Central.
 For this, a kid named Connor comes to mind.

-Connor was a tall Black gang member from South Central L.A. who found himself at Central because of a violation of probation.
+Connor was a tall Black gang member from South Central L.A., who found himself at Central because of a violation of probation.
 By the time he came in, my case had stranded me in the halls for over a month and a half, and this put me in a position to watch the development of Connor’s demeanor through his time at KL.
-One of the staff members in the unit put it best:
+To me, one of the staff members in the unit put it best:

-“Kids walk in here and ain’t tryin to step on nobody’s toes.
-Another two weeks though and they start walking like they da kings ‘round here; all gangstered out, frontin’.”
+“Kids walk in here the first week, and ain’t tryin to step on nobody’s toes.
+But then another two weeks go by and they start walking like they da kings ‘round here; all gangstered out, frontin’.”

-In his first week at the halls, Connor was quiet, polite, and mostly invisible to the rest of the unit.
-He made eye contact with no one in particular, and got in file just like the rest of us when it came time to line up for class or rec.
-By his second week though, once he got a feel for the place, Connor found his comfort zone and went on to become one of the loudest, most defiant foos in the unit–to the irritation of most of his peers–including myself.
-The thing is, he had a bad temper and a scandalous way about him which would often send him to the box or ‘solitary’, but which also made the rarity of his good behavior something particularly noticeable for the staff.
+In his first week at the halls, Connor was mum on words, polite, and mostly invisible to the rest of the unit.
+He made eye contact with no one in particular, and got in line just like the rest of us when it came time to line up for class or recreational time.
+By his second week though, once he got a feel for the place, Connor found his comfort zone.
+He went on to become one of the loudest, most defiant foos in the unit–to the irritation of most of his peers–including myself.
+The thing is, he had a bad temper and a scandalous way about him, which would often send him to the box or ‘solitary.’
+At the same time, his unpredictability was also what made the rarity of his good behavior something particularly noticeable for staff.

 At a distance, I resented Connor for this.
-As I saw things I got my juice at KL for being respectful, whereas Connor got his for being less than terrible.
-I would learn more about Connor though, following a certain Sunday afternoon.
+As I saw things, I got my juice at KL for being respectful, whereas Connor got his for being less than terrible.
+I would learn more about him though, following a certain Sunday afternoon.

 For her part, Connor’s mom looked like a sweet, kind woman not very different from my own special little lady across the table, and it made me wonder how they got into things over at Central.

 When I turned to look at my mom, I put on the same show of strength from before; after nearly two months inside, we had another appointment with the judge in the next few weeks, and we were hoping that the so-called witnesses of the case would fail to show up yet again because it could lead to the collapse of the case.
 This made my mom anxious, but I assured her that it was going to work.
-Of course, I had no idea whether that was actually the case, but I had to make it seem that way even if only to put mom at some ease while we waited.
+Of course, I had no idea whether it would actually work or not, but I had to make it seem that way even if only to put mom at some ease while we waited.
 When our visit was finally wrapped up, we hugged and promised to have faith again until next time, hasta la proxima.

-From there the days and nights in the halls went on: new kids came in, and old kids went out.
+From there, the days and nights in the halls went on: new kids came in, and old kids went out.
 Through it all, I wondered just when it would be my turn to move on, but at the same time I feared what that would look like.
-I also wondered where kids like Connor would end up.
-As it’d happen, it wouldn’t take long to find out.
+I also wondered where kids like Connor would end up, but it actually wouldn’t take very long to find out.

-One day, a kid from the sixty crips gang came into the halls.
-For Connor, the ‘sixties’ were supposed to be among his fiercest rivals, and when it came time for them to meet, Connor chose to diss his enemy.
-As the crip stepped through the door into our unit, Connor yelled loud in declaration from his cell:
+One day, a kid from the 60 crips gang came into the halls.
+For Connor, the ‘60s’ were supposed to be among his fiercest rivals, and when it came time for them to meet, Connor chose to diss his enemy.
+As the crip stepped through the door into our unit, Connor yelled loudly, in declaration from his cell: